Foundation Diet and Health

 The complete ingredients of cocoa butter, the coverage of the daily requirement and comparison values with other ingredients can be found in our nutrient tables.
 In the article Nutrients explained you will get a detailed insight into the topic.

 Is cocoa butter healthy?
-According to a study, cocoa butter contains significant amounts of vitamin D 2 .
-The reason for this is that cocoa beans are susceptible to fungal attack.
+According to a study, cocoa butter contains significant amounts of vitamin D2.
+The reason for this is that cocoa beans are susceptible to fungal infections.
 Fungi have a high ergosterol concentration, so contaminated beans often contain large amounts of ergosterol.
-This is a precursor to vitamin D 2 .
-After fermentation, the cocoa beans are often dried in sunlight, which may lead to the conversion of ergosterol into vitamin D 2 .
-2 The vitamin D 2 content varies greatly depending on the food.
-However, due to the high fat and sugar content, there is hardly any recommendation to meet the daily requirement of this vitamin through products containing chocolate.
-10
+This is a precursor to vitamin D2.
+After fermentation, the cocoa beans are often dried in sunlight, which may lead to the conversion of ergosterol into vitamin D2.
+2 The vitamin D2 content varies greatly depending on the food.
+However, due to the high fat and sugar content, there is hardly any recommendation to meet the daily requirement of this vitamin through chocolate 10 or products containing cocoa butter.
+The same applies to vitamin K.

-Further adverse effects can be found in the next chapter.
+Further adverse effects can be found in the chapter "Danger - Intolerances - Side Effects".

 Dangers - Intolerances - Side effects

-Cocoa butter should only be consumed in small quantities, as the high calorie and fat content can promote the development of overweight and obesity if consumed in excess.
+Cocoa butter should only be consumed in small quantities.
+If consumed in excess, the high calorie and fat content can promote the development of overweight and obesity - which is further supported by the high saturated fatty acids and the unfavorable LA-ALA ratio.

-If you replace saturated fat with healthier fats, you reduce the risk of suffering from cardiovascular diseases.
-This is how Prof. Dr. Rachel K. Johnson (nutritionist at the University of Vermont ) sums it up.
+If you replace saturated fat with healthier fats, you reduce the risk of suffering from cardiovascular disease.
+This is how Prof. Dr. Rachel K. Johnson (nutritionist at the University of Vermont) sums it up.
 14 Read more about this topic in our article on coconut oil under the point health effects.

 Folk medicine - natural healing